SM Spirituality Media

 Definition

-Indian-born teacher (1893–1952) who founded the Self-Realization Fellowship in Los Angeles in 1920 and brought kriyā yoga — a meditative-energetic discipline of the Hindu householder lineage — to a wide American audience.
-His 1946 Autobiography of a Yogi became one of the most read English-language spiritual books of the twentieth century, sustaining the Western reception of yoga as inner discipline rather than postural practice.
+Paramahansa Yogananda (1893–1952) was an Indian teacher who founded the Self-Realization Fellowship in Los Angeles in 1920.
+He brought kriyā yoga, a meditative-energetic discipline of the Hindu§ householder lineage, to a wide American audience.
+His 1946 Autobiography of a Yogi became one of the most widely read English-language spiritual books of the twentieth century.
+It sustained the Western reception of yoga§ as inner discipline rather than postural practice.

 written by editorial · revised continuously